 Drivers are expected to signal before making turns.
 Failure to do so can put themselves and others in harm’s way.
-Imagine you’re driving down the road, and just as you are approaching an intersection, you realize that you are about to miss your turn.
+Imagine you’re driving down the road, and just as you approach an intersection, you realize you are about to miss your turn.

 Instinctively, you slam on your brakes and attempt to turn before it is too late.
 In your haste, you fail to use your blinker and stop suddenly, giving the driver behind you no indication that you are stopping to make a turn.

 This scenario would likely result in your being found at fault in the accident, even though you were hit from behind.

 Drivers are expected to ensure that their brake lights are working properly, as they are essential to their safety and that of others on the road.
 Brake lights indicate to the driver behind you that you are slowing down, and driving without them is hazardous.

 If a driver is rear-ended without functioning brake lights, they will likely share fault in the accident.